CA-Waterboards-OPEETA/Summarize-Demographics/README.md

 -   Analysis ID variable must be unique and in text format.
 -   Make sure there are no spaces in your analysis layer name.
--   Try exporting your analysis boundary layer to your project geodatabase if the tool does not work. [add steps on how to do this]

 ### Notes